 Figure 10: The walking distance of participants in the supermarket with different shelf lengths and shelf orientations.
 The walking distance was determined by multiplying the moving time (s) with the average shopping speed (m/s).
 The duration of the moving time used to calculate walking distance differs from the total shopping time because the moving time is exclusively recorded during participant movement.
 In contrast, the total shopping time accounts for the movement time and the time spent viewing and selecting products.
 Thus, the total moving time can be attained by only selecting the time during which participants move faster than 0.100 m/s. p < .10+, p < .05*, p < .01**, p < .001***

 Figure 11: An example of a product in a 3D model (left) and a 2D model (right).
 When participants click on a product, the 3D model can be rotated on-screen to illustrate all sides of the product, whereas the 2D model illustrates only the front side of the product and cannot be rotated.

+Figure 12: The total number of products examined (left) and the total number of products purchased (right) by participants with utilitarian and hedonic shopping motivation.
+The number of products examined and purchased are presented across all store layouts.
+Participants were assigned to shops under either utilitarian or hedonic shopping motivation prior to a shopping task.
+The shopping motivation was manipulated by a motivation manipulation task and a shopping situation. p < .10+, p < .05*, p < .01**, p < .001***

+Figure 13: Total shopping time (s) spent in the supermarkets by participants with utilitarian or hedonic shopping motivation.
+The total shopping time accounts for the entire time that participants with different shopping motivations spent in the virtual supermarket across all store layouts. p < .10+, p < .05*, p < .01**, p < .001***

+Figure 14: The distance that participants with utilitarian and hedonic shopping motivation walked.
+This figure shows the average walking distance across all store layouts. p < .10+, p < .05*, p < .01**, p < .001***

 Table 1: Examples of shopping-related behavioral data from each participant (i.e., total shopping time, total number of products examined, total number of products purchased, and total number of products returned), exported from the data management program.
 All shopping-related behavioral data from each participant should be organized in one row before transferring it to SPSS or other statistical programs.
 This exported data will be stored to the file called “Behavioral data” in the export folder of the data management program.